AntoineJT/TiltedOnline/GETTINGSTARTED.md

 ```

 For Skyrim SE, you will only need to add the full path in front of the `SkyrimSE.exe` and `.dll`.
-This is only neccessary if you moved the .dll in your Skyrim SE/Fallout4 installation folder.
+This is only necessary if you moved the .dll in your Skyrim SE/Fallout4 installation folder.

 ### (Optional:) Shortcuts to binaries